 - 1 tsp fresh or dried thyme

 - ½ cup extra virgin olive oil *

 * Tips: The zest is the orange outer layer of the peel that is finely grated; not the white underlying part of the peel.
 Use a good quality olive oil that is “Extra virgin” otherwise, you end up with an olive oil that can taste stale or unpleasant.

 In a small bowl, add everything except the olive oil.
-Whisk until smooth.
-Add by pouring in a stream the olive oil whilst whisking.
+Hand whisk until smooth.
+Add by pouring in a stream the olive oil whilst hand whisking.
 Whisk until blended and smooth.
+Alternatively, you can put all ingredients in the bowl of a small blender or NutritBullet and blend until super creamy.
 Pour into a glass jar, cover and store in fridge.
 Always give the jar a good shake or stir with a spoon before adding to the salad.

 2 thoughts on “Green pea fusilli salad with orange citrus vinaigrette”